cvs-health/testilo/README.md

 The new report is not identical to the report that a new job would have produced, because:
 - Any original (non-standardized) results and data that survive in the new report are not revised.
 - Any scores arising from causes other than test results, such as latency or browser warnings, are not revised.
-- The `score` property object now includes a `rescore` property that identifies the original report ID, the date and time of the rescoring, the restriction type, and an array of the restricted tool or issue IDs.
+- The `score` property object now includes a `rescore` property that identifies the original report ID (in case it is later changed), the date and time of the rescoring, the restriction type, and an array of the tool or issue IDs included by the restriction.

 #### Invocation